GMOD/Apollo/docs/Apollo2Build.md

 This guide will cover the "development mode" scenario which is easy to start.
 See the [setup](Setup) guide to cover the "production mode" setup.

-## Install prerequisites

-You will minimally need to install Java (Oracle or OpenJDK's version, Java (7 or greater), ([Grails](https://grails.org/), [git](https://git-scm.com/), [ant](http://ant.apache.org/), and a Java web server (servlet container) which is generally [tomcat, minimally 7.0.28](http://tomcat.apache.org/), jetty, or resin.
-An external database such as PostgreSQL or MySQL is generally used for production, but an embedded H2 database will also be used in this guide for ease of deployment.

-See the [pre-requisites](Prerequisites.md) for more details.

 ### Grails